mohdaliiqbal/getdata-007/CodeBook.md

 worth noting that there are 30 subjects and 6 possible activities that should generate 180 rows of data. and that is exactly the case in the output file.

+The tidy data set contains the following information Subject - the id of the subject from 1 - 30
+Activity label - the label of the activity

+The above two columns are followed by all mean and standard deviation readings for different measurements at X/Y/Z. The mean values have mean in the column name and standard deviations have std in the column name.